taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

-- When pods are created, they are assigned with an unique IP address (**not the container** the pod gets the ip address).
+- When pods are created, they are assigned a unique IP address (**, not the container** the pod gets the IP address).
 - Containers inside a pod share the same network space, which means that, within the pod, containers can communicate with each other by using the localhost address.
-- Also, each container inside a pod gets their own port.
+- Also, each container inside a pod gets its own port.
 - You can use this IP (and the corresponding port) to access the pod from anywhere within the Kubernetes cluster.
-- So each pod can communicate with each other using that ip address, which is an internal ip address.
+- So each pod can communicate with each other using that IP address, which is an internal IP address.

 <p align="center">
   <img src="./assets/k8s-nodes-networking.png" width="100%">